NaiveAbhay/harness-hackathon/README.md

-# openapi-specifications
+# harness-openapi-specifications
-This repos contains openapi specifications for all services in Harness
+This repo contains openapi specifications for all services in Harness